Wella Hair Care Trophy

 - March 73B [722-24] (Roy Baker): New to Bill Gubelmann (Oyster Bay, NY) to use in the 1972 Yellow Pages Formula Atlantic championship.
 The car was blue and yellow, and wore #16 all season.
 Gubelmann won six races and narrowly pipped Cyd Williams to the championship title.
 The car was sold to fellow American Jas Patterson (Rosslyn Heights, NY) for 1973, repainted red and white, and entered for him by Texaco Team Racing/RIR in the 1973 British season.
 Patterson crashed heavily at Oulton Park in May 1973, and although the car was rebuilt, he appeared a few races later in what appears to be a new 73B.
 Patterson raced the 73B for the remainder of 1973 and through 1974, but the 722 reappeared in early November 1974 when an ex-Patterson "722/73B" was acquired by Roy Baker (Ferndown, Dorset) and raced regularly by him through the 1975 season.
 Subsequent history unknown.

 - GRD 274 [372 036-F3] (Reg James): New to Robin Smythe (Hounslow, Greater London) replacing a March 723 he had raced earlier in the season.
 Smythe converted the car to Formula Atlantic specification for 1973 and although it was often entered for BP Formula Atlantic events, Smythe's actual race starts were rare.
 Throughout that season, his older March 723 was raced as a Formula Atlantic by Johnny Dimsdale and by Reg James.
-In 1974, the GRD was described as a 274 and continued to failed to appear or fail to start championship events but was a regular starter in Formule Libre events at Silverstone and at Brands Hatch.
-It was not seen in 1975, but made a couple of entries in ShellSport championship events in 1976, predicatbly failing to appear.
+In 1974, the GRD was described as a 274 and continued to fail to appear or fail to start championship events, but was a regular starter in Formule Libre events at Silverstone and at Brands Hatch.
+It was not seen in 1975, but made a couple of entries in ShellSport championship events in 1976, predictably failing to appear.
 The car is believed to have gone to Dave Saunders in 1976, but that may have been a hire deal, and then later spent time in French hillclimbs before returning to the UK.

 - March 712M [2?]
 (Howard Rose): Ian Barrowman (Hungerford, Berkshire) bought a March 712M from Frank Williams for Mike Campbell-Cole to race in Formula Atlantic in 1972.
 The chassis number of the car is unknown but it was said to be ex-Carlos Pace.
 At their first race, at Snetterton, the engine ingested a piece of metal during practice and, following a sponsor pulling out, they did not have the budget to have it rebuilt.
 After a season of unfilled entries, it was sold to Richard Longman (Christchurch, Hampshire) for 1973.
 The car was fitted with a BDA engine but Longman made only a single entry, at Thruxton in May 1973, and did not appear.
 He advertised the car in December 1973, and it was bought by Howard Rose (Wokingham, Berkshire).
 Rose raced the car for the next three seasons, but his actual appearances were quite limited, and his race finishes exceedingly rare.
 Rose retained the car after he retired from racing, and it was in storage for several decades, still in its mid-1970s livery.
 He described the car as being "712M-20".
 In November 2016, it was sold to Jeremy Caine (High Wycombe, Buckinghamshire) and taken to Neil Fowler Motorsport for restoration.